djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-mario-munoz.md

 ## What are your favorite topics at conferences?

 >As mentioned, I'm excited about the hypermedia.
-But I always like hearing about broad topics, such as the past, present, and future of Django talk by Will, or Jacob's talk on what the DSF could accomplish with 4x the budget.
+But I always like hearing about broad topics, such as [the past, present, and future of Django's User Model talk by Will](/talks/django-user-model-past-present-and-future/), or [Jacob's talk on what the DSF could accomplish with 4x the budget](/talks/django-user-model-past-present-and-future/).

 ## How do you view the connections made at conferences?